fluxlog/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+ReactJS is a front end JavaScript library and is used for building user interfaces for single page applications.
+ReactJS allows us to create reusable UI components.

 - [ ] What does it mean to _think_ in react?

+We divide the code into components that we can link together and create an interactive webpage.
+Because the code is divided into multiple parts, we can prevent repetition of the code and modify each component more easily if needed.

 - [ ] Describe state.

+Sate is an object that determines how components render and behave.
+It allows us to create components that are dynamic and interactive.

 - [ ] Describe props.

+Arguments that are passed into React components.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+Side effects are anything that affects something outside the scope of the function being executed.
+We sync effects in React by using useEffect(() => {

 ## Project Set Up